espruino/EspruinoDocs/boards/EspruinoESP8266.md

 ### digitalPulse implementation

-The digitalPulse function is implemented by busy-waiting between pulse transitions.
-I.e., if you specify a series of 10 500us pulses the esp8266 will busy-wait for 5ms in order to toggle the output pin at the right moment.
+The `digitalPulse` function is implemented by busy-waiting between pulse transitions (unlike on other Espruino boards where `digitalPulse` is asynchronous).

+This means that if you specify a series of 10 500us pulses the esp8266 will busy-wait for 5ms in order to toggle the output pin at the right moment.
 Other than the fact that your program will not do anything else during this time, this also prevents Wifi processing and empirically, somewhere after 10ms-50ms the watchdog timeout will kick in and reset the chip.

+**Note:** This also means that `digitalPulse(D0,1,10);digitalPulse(D0,0,10);digitalPulse(D0,1,10);` will *not* produce 10ms pulses, because the time taken to execute the JS code for the function calls will increase the pulse length.
+Instead, you need to do `digitalPulse(D0,1,[10,10,10])`.

 ### setWatch implementation

 The setWatch implementation uses interrupts to capture incoming pulse edges and queues them.
-The queue can hold 16 elements, so setWatch will loose transitions if javascript code does not run promptly.
+The queue can hold 16 elements, so setWatch will lose transitions if javascript code does not run promptly.

 I2C Implementation
 ------------------